ncsuSEAL/sealWebsite/content/authors/laurawendelberger/_index.md

 - Lab Alumni
 ---

-I am a PhD candidate in the Department of Statistics and began working in the SEAL lab in 2021.
-As part of a larger team effort both within the SEAL lab and across organizations, I am applying and adapting Bayesian Online Changepoint detection to monitor remote sensing data for change in near-real time while removing any corrupted data points in situ.
+I worked in the SEAL lab from 2021-2022 during my time working towards a PhD in Statistics.
+As part of a larger team effort both within the SEAL lab and across organizations, I applied and adapted Bayesian Online Changepoint detection to monitor remote sensing data for change in near-real time while removing any corrupted data points in situ.
 More broadly, I enjoy collaborating with scientists across many fields to apply and modify statistical methods for new data challenges.
+I am now a postdoctoral researcher at Lawrence Livermore National Laboratory.